ULuvlemonaidd/MyNet2/README.md

 # MyNet2
-mynet - Simple Layer 4 DDoS Simulation Tool mynet is a lightweight, command-line demonstration tool designed to simulate Distributed Denial-of-Service (DDoS) attacks at the Transport Layer (Layer 4) using TCP, UDP, and SYN flood techniques.
-It also features an effective IP stressing and load-balancing network simulator, ideal for testing server resilience in a controlled environment.
+mynet - Advanced Layer 4 & Layer 7 DDoS Simulation Tool

+mynet is a command-line demonstration tool designed to simulate Distributed Denial-of-Service (DDoS) attacks at both the Transport Layer (Layer 4) and the Application Layer (Layer 7).

+Originally created as a lightweight Layer 4 stress-testing utility, mynet has now expanded with a brand new, more powerful Layer 7 attack menu and upgraded Layer 4 methods (including cURL support).
+These additions make it a versatile tool for testing server resilience in a controlled, educational environment.

 ⚠️ Disclaimer
 This tool is intended strictly for educational purposes and authorized testing only.
-Do not use mynet on any network, server, or system that you do not own or have explicit written permission to test.
-Misuse can result in legal action and consequences.
-Always comply with all applicable laws and terms of service.
+Do not use mynet on any network, server, or system you do not own or have explicit written permission to test.
+Misuse can result in legal consequences.
+Always comply with applicable laws and terms of service.

 🔧 Features
+✅ New & More Powerful Layer 7 (Application Layer) Simulation

+NEW HTTP Floods – simulate web-layer overloads

+NEW cURL-based Floods – emulate realistic request-style traffic

+NEW Hard Mode Attacks – optimized for maximum Layer 7 load testing

-✅ Supports multiple Layer 4 attack methods:
+✅ Upgraded Layer 4 (Transport Layer) Simulation

-TCP flood

-UDP flood

-SYN flood

-✅ Effective IP stress test

-✅ Load balancing simulation using  bot IPs

-✅ Customizable attack settings:
+TCP Flood – overwhelms target with TCP packets

+UDP Flood – stronger, high-volume UDP traffic generation

+SYN Flood – advanced half-open connection stressor

+Heavy SYN / Hard UDP – upgraded high-load stressors

+NEW cURL Floods at Layer 4 – hybrid simulation of connection + payload stress

+✅ Multi-Bot Power

+Increased bot capacity for distributed testing

+Simulates coordinated attack power from multiple nodes

+More realistic load-balancing & stress scenarios

 Target IP and Port